How to Understand the MCAT Periodic Table & Trends

 An electronegative atom is analogous to a child who strongly pulls on their toys and is not willing to share them.
 Electronegativity measures the tendency of atoms to pull and form bonds with electrons; thus, it is helpful to think of electronegativity trends relative to the atomic radius and the attractive force of the nucleus.
 An atom with a smaller atomic radius exerts a great electrostatic force on its valence electrons and is not willing to share them with other atoms in a covalent bond; therefore, it has a higher electronegativity than atoms with larger radiuses who cannot exert the same attractive force on their outer electrons.
 As we shift from left to right across the periodic table, the radius decreases and the atoms have a higher tendency to pull electrons into their valence shell.
 Conversely, as the radius increases from top to bottom down a column, it becomes harder for the nucleus to keep hold of electrons.
 Thus, electronegativity increases from left to right and decreases from top to bottom, with the exception of noble gases, lanthanides, and actinides which do not possess electronegativity values.
 It is important to note that Fluorine, which sits on the top right corner of the periodic table, is the most electronegative element.

-The periodic table and periodic trends might seem overwhelming, but with a little review, you’ll be able to understand their complexities.
-If you need additional help, the Next Step Online MCAT Course covers periodic elements in greater detail.
-You might also consider MCAT Tutoring for one-on-one learning.
-Unable to decide between the two?
-Schedule a free consultation with an Academic Manager to sort your through options and find the MCAT prep style that’s right for you.
+The periodic table and periodic trends might seem overwhelming, but with a little review with MCAT practice questions, you’ll be able to understand their complexities.
+Blueprint Prep also offers an MCAT Study Schedule resource to help you prepare for the MCAT exam.
+If you need additional help, the Blueprint MCAT (formerly Next Step) Online MCAT and Live Online Courses cover periodic elements in greater detail.
+You might also consider MCAT Tutoring for one-on-one learning or check out our free resources bundle for MCAT practice tests.
+Unable to decide?
+Schedule a free consultation with an MCAT Advisor to sort your through options and find the MCAT prep style that’s right for you

 Search the Blog